tensorflow/tfjs/README.md

 ## Importing

-You can import TensorFlow.js Union directly via yarn or npm.  `yarn add tfjs` or `npm install tfjs`.
+You can import TensorFlow.js Union directly via yarn or npm.
+`yarn add @tensorflow/tfjs` or `npm install @tensorflow/tfjs`.
 See snippets below for examples.

 Alternatively you can use a script tag.
 Here we load it from a CDN.
 In this case it will be available as a global variable named `tf`.

-You can replace also specify which version to load replacing `@latest` with a specific version string (e.g. `0.5.0`).
+You can replace also specify which version to load replacing `@latest` with a specific version string (e.g. `0.6.0`).

 ```html
 <script src="https://cdn.jsdelivr.net/npm/tensorflow/tfjs@latest"></script>